Lamborghini: The Man Behind the Legend: Plot

-Ferruccio and his friend, Matteo, return to their hometown of Cento, Italy, after the end of World War 2, serving in the Italian Army.
+Ferruccio and his friend, Matteo, return to their hometown of Cento, Italy, after the end of the Second World War serving in the Italian Army.
 Ferruccio reunites with his girlfriend, Clelia Monti, and returns to his family's farm in the countryside.
 Ferruccio tells his father, Antonio Lamborghini, that he plans to move to the city where he can start a small automobile company to make affordable farm tractors, but Antonio has doubts about Ferruccio's plan due to their poor upbringing in the competitive market.
-Ferruccio proposes to Clelia, whom she accepts.
+Ferruccio proposes to Clelia, which she accepts.
 About six months later, during the Taraday Motor Race, Ferruccio challenges the famed Italian racing driver, Enzo Ferrari, but he and Matteo lose after arguing amongst themselves, unwilling to risk their lives to beat Ferrari and crash into a light pole.

 Ferruccio is facing financial difficulties because he lacks sufficient funds to launch his tractor business.
 He asks his father to loan him some money, but they don't have enough to pay it all.
 So, Antonio offers to give the land to his son to keep his business flowing.
 Clelia disapproves of this since Antonio won't take it back.
 Ferruccio signs the papers under his name and gives them to the bank manager to start his company: the Lamborghini Trattori.
 Ferruccio and his newly hired team of mechanics developed a smaller hybrid fuel engine.
 However, the amount of time it took to work on the new engine held Ferruccio with work that his pregnant wife went into labor.
 He rushes over to see Clelia, but she died during childbirth after giving birth to his son.